-- a) Current Master's or PhD students of fisheries science (or undergraduates who have secured a postgraduate position and will be in post by the time of the project).
+- a) Current Master's students or PhD candidates of fisheries science (or undergraduates who have secured a postgraduate position and will be in post by the time of the project).
 Integrated Master's students are eligible to apply during their final year only.
-The fund is open to students worldwide. - b) Projects must have the objective of studying some aspect of environmental improvement, performance or best practice in relation to a specific fishery and the MSC Fisheries Standard.
+The fund is open to students worldwide. - b) Projects must be focused on helping a fishery or fisheries to improve their environmental performance using the MSC Fisheries Standard as a benchmark.
 The fishery must be MSC certified, in the ITM Program, a stage 4 pathway project fishery, or a comprehensive FIP.
-For information on eligible fisheries or to confirm the status of one, please visit Fishery Progress or contact OSF@msc.org. - c) Applicants must be able to accept the SRG Terms and Conditions and OSF Privacy Policy, which can be found on the SRG web page.
+For information on eligible fisheries or to confirm the status of one, please visit Fishery Progress or contact OSF@msc.org. - c) Applicants must be able to accept the OSF Privacy Policy, which can be found on the OSF Grants Portal by clicking on the padlock icon in the upper right corner.